Edited 12 March 2019

-The copy appears to have been created shortly after Hugh Branham took over as vicar in 1574, and was undertaken by himself and the churchwardens of the time, Thomas Thomson and John Lufkin.
+The copy appears to have been created in 1599 after Hugh Branham took over as vicar (in 1574), and was undertaken by himself and the churchwardens of the time, Thomas Thomson and John Lufkin.

 The reason behind this blog post is that this register holds much more information than the names and dates contained within – the structure, the gaps and vacancies, the styles of handwriting, and even the languages used, tell tales of intrigue, and of conflicts and struggles within the church in that era.